josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 ### Matt goes nuclear

 The next move, and most recent development in this story, is still shocking to me.
+I think it should be shocking, and deeply disturbing, to _any_ observer.

 [WordPress.org banned WP Engine sites from accessing the plugin repository](https://techcrunch.com/2024/09/25/wordpress-org-bans-wp-engine-blocks-it-from-accessing-its-resources/).

+No more doing anything with plugins via the WordPress admin area.
+No installing, no updating.
+Not if you're on WP Engine/Flywheel.

 There are many layers to this.

-First: again, this is the `.org` arm of WordPress.
-It's not _supposed_ to be controlled solely by an oligarch who can bend it to the will of him, to directly benefit his own for-profit companies.
+First: again, this is the `.org` arm of WordPress enforcing this brutal new law.
+The Organization, or Foundation, or _whatever_ is not _supposed_ to be controlled solely by an oligarch who can bend it to their own will, to directly benefit their own interests.
 It's _supposed_ to be agnostic.
 Its entire reason for existence was to prevent things like this from happening.

 Second: _not being able to update plugins is a **massive** deal_.
-You could very well be exposing your site to vulnerabilities if plugins don't update.
-There are nonprofits, charities, government agencies, and public services that host on WP Engine.
-All of those are just being thrown under the bus.
+You could very well be exposing your site to vulnerabilities if plugins don't update (to say nothing of bugs).
+There are nonprofits, charities, government agencies, and public services that host on WP Engine, on top of countless businesses.
+All of those are just being thrown under the bus to serve one man's whims.

-_Yes,_ it's possible to manually update plugins, but nobody's gonna do that.
-Certainly not the agencies and freelancers who oversee dozens or hundreds of sites on WP Engine.
+(_Yes,_ it's possible to manually update plugins, but nobody's gonna do that.
+Certainly not the agencies and freelancers who oversee dozens or hundreds of sites on WP Engine.)

 <CalloutPlusQuote>

-_This is bombing civilians_.
+_This is carpet bombing civilians_.
 This is putting innocent bystanders in harm's way.
 This is firing the Death Star.

+What Matt's done is unforgivable, no matter how right he might have been at the beginning.
+To unleash harm on actual _users_ of WordPress, just over where they choose to host their sites, is an unconscionable, terroristic abuse of power.

 </CalloutPlusQuote>

-What Matt's done is unforgivable, no matter how right he might have been at first.
-To open up harm on actual _users_ of WordPress, just over where they choose to host their sites, is an unconscionable, terroristic abuse of power.

-(In the middle of all this, a separate host Automattic owns started offering promos to help people migrate to them from WP Engine.
+(In the middle of all this, Pressable, a separate host Automattic owns started offering promos to help people migrate to them from WP Engine.
 That alone should be majorly headline-grabbing, but Matt's abuses up to this point are so egregious it barely even registers.)

 _You don't hurt users because you're beefing with their host_.